 An interesting thing is this almost 10 year old computer with 512GB of RAM can run the latest AI models in the year 2025 with similar performance to a MUCH more powerful and recent machine.

 A third dual-slot GPU can be installed by removing the dual 10Gb ethernet card and moving the AMD GPU to its slot.
-The third dual-slot GPU can then take the place of AMD GPU.
+The third dual-slot GPU can then take up that perviously AMD GPU occupied slot.

 Y-Cable